-The FlyNYON Website suggests there are no Set routes and the Pilot will plan your route based on the requirements of the passangers on the day.
+The FlyNYON Website suggests there are no Set routes and the Pilot will plan your route based on the requirements of the passengers on the day.
 This is simply not true.
-First, really, we all want to see the same things so there is likely to be few requests other than the NYC Highlight reel.
+First, really, we all want to see the same things so there are likely to be few requests other than the NYC Highlight reel.
 And secondly, from what I could tell from the ATC Chatter we went pretty much where ATC would allow us.

 While we had zero say, Had we being given the choice I am 99% sure everyone would pick exactly what we saw.
 Our route was inverse of what you usually hear about but still hit all the big New York landmarks.
 The Flight began with us heading alongside the I-9 towards Manhatten.
 We then flew up and across the Hudson and into Central Park.
-Here we were at fairly high altitude and had sweeping views of the park and the City Behind.
+Here we were at a fairly high altitude and had sweeping views of the park and the City Behind.

-After Circling a couple of times to give both sides the best view we descended slightly and headed to mid-town for close-ups of the Empire State, Chrysler and the Sprawl of high rise buildings.
+After Circling a couple of times to give both sides the best view we descended slightly and headed to mid-town for close-ups of the Empire State, Chrysler, and the Sprawl of high rise buildings.

 Next up we headed downtown past the Manhattan and Brooklyn Bridge.
-Here we ascended for a high altitude view of the Island.
+Here we ascended for a high-altitude view of the Island.
 This really is the Money Shot.
 The sort of view that made everything all worthwhile.
-This will Probably be the best Photo I will
+This will probably be the best Photo I will